tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/使用相关问题_intl_en.md

 For more information, see [Unmounting Cloud Disks](https://intl.cloud.tencent.com/document/product/362/32400).

 ### What happens to the system after my cloud disk expires?
 The following instructions are only applicable to elastic cloud disks that support unmounting.
 Non-elastic cloud disks that do not support unmounting have the same lifecycle as CVMs.
-For more information, see [Arrears](https://intl.cloud.tencent.com/document/product/213/2181).
+For more information, see [Overdue Payment](https://intl.cloud.tencent.com/document/product/213/2181).

 - Pay-as-you-go cloud disks:
  - You can continue to use the pay-as-you-go cloud disk for 2 hours from the moment your account balance becomes negative.
 You will be billed for this period.
-After 2 hours, the services will be suspended cloud disk will only store data.
+After 2 hours, the services will be suspended and cloud disk will only store data.
 Until data is completely deleted, you will still be billed according to the billing standard even if the account balance is negative.
  - If your Tencent Cloud account is topped up to a positive balance within 15 days after the cloud disk has its services suspended, the disk can be restored.
  - If the account balance remains negative for more than 15 days after the cloud disk services are suspended, the pay-as-you-go disk will be repossessed.
 All data will be erased and **cannot be recovered**.
 When your cloud disk is repossessed, the Tencent Cloud account creator and all collaborators will receive a notification via email, SMS, and the console Message Center.

+Please call 4009100100 if you need further information.

 ### Can I change the cloud disk type after a successful purchase?
 No. However, you can create a snapshot for data backup and then use the snapshot to create a cloud disk of your needed type.

-### Can I adjust cloud disk capacity after a successful purchase?
+### Can I adjust the cloud disk capacity after a successful purchase?
 Yes.
 Cloud disks support capacity adjustment.
 Cloud disk capacity can be [expanded](https://intl.cloud.tencent.com/document/product/362/31600), but not reduced.

 ### Do I have to shut down the CVM instance before a cloud disk expansion?